 Updated by Editor, August 2019.

 Of all the things to do in Whistler, seeing a bear is at the top of most people’s lists.
-The best places to spot a bear in Whistler are the win-win situations that don’t put the bear, or the viewer, at risk.
+The best places to spot a bear in Whistler are situations that don’t put you or the bear at risk.
 With this list of hot-spots, there’s a good chance you’ll see a bear in its natural environment.
-The bear will live to spark wonder in you or someone else another day, and should your luck run short, you’ll still have had a great time exploring Whistler.

 On a Bear Viewing Tour